genovese/frplib/src/frplib/data/playground-help/statistic-combinators.md

 + `Fork` (also `fork`) :: `Fork(s1, s2, s3)` takes an input value v
     and produces the tuple `<s1(v), s2(v), s3(v)>`.

++ `MFork` is exactly like `Fork` but is designed to accept only monoidal statistics.
+It's primary use is in the construction of fast mixture powers.
+(See topic `kind-combinators::fast_mixture_pow`.)

 + `IfThenElse` :: takes three statistics, the first typically a condition.
    If the first is true, apply the second; else apply the third.